 Think this is a Grizzly bear family?
 It’s actually a Black bear family in their cinnamon color phase!

 When we realized we were moving to Butte, we were ecstatic seeing we were about to be surrounded by so much public land.
-I suppose we assumed there were trails all throughout the National Forests, and there are.
+I suppose we assumed there were trails all throughout the National Forests, which there are.
 We just couldn’t find them online easily.
 We were also having a hard time finding maps on the surrounding forests that included all info we were interested in (topographic lines, mileage, shaded relief).
 There are some older Forest Service maps, but the info is outdated, and they don’t typically include mileage.
-Only after a few years have we found a few publishers that featured the nearby ranges.
+It took some hunting, but after a few years, we found a couple of cartographers that have some maps of the nearby ranges.
 These maps aren’t always found in local outdoor stores, and our favorite range, the Pioneer Mountains still doesn’t have a complete map.

 As we mentioned before, most of the hikes we have on our website are accessed by Forest Service roads.
-These roads aren’t often maintained and aren’t the easiest to get to even in summer.
-Some roads close during winter or aren’t plowed which adds a good 10+ miles drive down Forest Service roads to the actual trailhead.
-There are a few exceptions to hikes that are fairly close to nearby towns, but the majority of them aren’t.
-The only other way to reach them is by snowmobile.
+These roads aren’t maintained for winter and aren’t the easiest to get to even in summer.
+Without plowing some of these access roads, you could expect to add a good 10+ miles to reach the actual trailhead.
+There are a few exceptions to hikes that are fairly close to nearby towns, but the majority of the trails we hike aren’t.
+The only other way to reach these trailheads during the winter months is by using a winter-specific motorized vehicle.
 This is why most of our hikes are mapped during the late Spring – Autumn.
-Something to keep in mind and research for winter hiking in Montana!
+Something to keep in mind and research if you plan on winter hiking in Montana!

 Some areas close or are off limits during certain times of year.
 An example of this can be that your location is in a Wildlife Management Area.
 As the Montana Fish and Wildlife website explains, “The primary goal of Montana’s Wildlife Management Areas is to maintain vital wildlife habitat for the protection of species and the enjoyment of the public.”
 We fully support these closures, and want to make sure you plan your visit accordingly.
 You can view Wildlife Management Area locations and their opening/closing dates by clicking the button below.